Applying to Leeds Beckett as an international student

-Learn how to apply to Bachelor's and Master's courses as an international student.
+Learn how to apply to your chosen Bachelor's or Master's programme at Leeds Beckett.

 Male student studying in the library